ioBroker/ioBroker.docs/docs/en/dev/gettingstarted/gettingstarted.md

 * create an empty Adapter
 * develop your Adapter
 * publish your Adapter
-* further information like debugging, usefull tools, ...
+* further recommendations and informations like debugging, usefull tools, ...

 ## Requirements